Pushing Pixels

 When I started work PC’s had barely been invented.
 Ray-tracing was a revolutionary new technique, and all CGI images involved shiny spheres or teapots.
 Quite scarily this was not that many years ago (honest – I’m not that old), and CGI has advanced incredibly driven by feature films and computer games.
 There are so many fantastic applications out which are all, at their core, simply pushing pixels to the screen in ever more exciting and creative ways.

-In addition to computer generated imagery I have a keen interest in digital photography.
-See the various on the sidebars to look at some of my efforts.
+I have a keen interest in digital photography.
+See the various links on the sidebars to look at some of my efforts, or better yet jump straight to my Flickr Photostream.

 Me and my first digital, and a bit of image warping.